Guide to Participating in Your First Chess Tournament

 Q. Do I need to bring my own chess set?

 A. Please check the regulations for each tournament.
-In general, NCS will provide boards , pieces and chess for the tournaments.
+In general, Japan Chess Federation will provide boards , pieces and chess for the tournaments.
 You may bring your own chess set for postmortem .

 Q. I have never written a game record.